msinta/gitbook-app-catalog/README.md

 ## How it works

-ContentKit doesn't support dynamic array rendering or client-side filtering, so the catalog UI is a self-contained HTML page served via a fetch handler and loaded inside a `webframe` block.
+The goal was to make the catalog feel like a native part of the docs — fast, responsive, and seamless for the reader with no visible seams between the integration and the rest of the page.

-At render time the block calls the GitBook API, pulls all pages in the space, and maps each page's metadata into a card:
+When the block renders, it fetches all pages in the space via the GitBook API and builds each app card from the page's own metadata.
+The card data maps like this:

 | Source | Fields |
 |---|---|